wiselenium/wiselenium/README.md

 }
 ```

+Pretty simple, isn't it?

-# wiselenium modules
+# How to add wiselenium to your project

-wiselenium has 3 different modules to help you out on your tests: wiselenium-factory, wiselenium-elements, wiselenium-testng.
+wiselenium comes in 3 different modules to help you out on your tests:
+- wiselenium-factory: This is the wiselenium core.
+It is built upon Selenium WebDriver Framework, providing an improved Page Factory and is completely independent of the other modules.
+- wiselenium-elements: This module depends on the wiselenium-factory and offers a lot of HTML components abstractions.
+- wiselenium-testng: This module depends on the wiselenium-factory and offers ease of configuration for your tests using the [TestNG](http://testng.org/doc/index.html) framework.

 ## wiselenium-factory